-In Ayurveda, Nevaari is described as light, cooling and bitter.
+In Ayurveda, Nevaari is described as light, cooling, and bitter.
 Due to cooling property it is given in case of bleeding disorders.
 It balances Vata-Pitta and Kapha.
-Nevaari detoxifies blood and used traditionally in whooping cough and Anemia.
-The roots of tree are bitter, aperient and are prescribed in visceral obstructions.
-The decoction of bark is given in case of anemia, weakness, toothache, and to kill worms of mouth and teeth.
+Nevaari detoxifies blood, and used traditionally in whooping cough, and Anemia.
+The roots of the tree are bitter, aperient, and are prescribed in visceral obstructions.
+The decoction of bark is given in case of anemia, weakness, toothache, and to kill worms of mouth, and teeth.
 The fomentation made from the leaves is used for hemorrhoid pains.

 - Plant Description: Ixora Parviflora, Vahl. is an evergreen, glabrous tree with ‘Khirni tree’ like leaves.

 - Leaves are coriaceous, hard, shining, sessile, or shortly pedicillate petiolate, oblong or ovate-oblong, with a rounded or nearly cordate base, 4-5 inch long.

 - Flowers are white or pink, scented, in ample, nearly sessile, compound trichotomous cymes.
 Corolla is glabrous, lobes are oblong, and filaments are short.
 Style is very pubescent, tip of Corolla is ellipsoid in bud.
 Stigma is subcapitate, simple or cleft.
 Fruit is small, didymous.
 Seeds are plano-convex.